davidgsd/AllScan/README.md

 AllScan nodes, node modules, and USB interfaces provide extensive features and outstanding audio quality - see the [Products Page](https://allscan.info/products/) for details.

 # Configuration Files and Parameters
-Most nodes already have a number of Cfg files and to simplify the install process AllScan will try to use these rather than require redundant files/data to be created/entered.
-These files are as follows:
+Files used by AllScan:
 1. **astdb.txt**: The ASL database file with the list of all nodes provisioned on the AllStarLink network.
-In ASL3 this is maintained by the asl3-update-nodelist service which will be set up automatically.
+In ASL3 this is maintained by the asl3-update-nodelist service which will be set up automatically by the AllScan Installer/Updater script.
 In ASL2/HV this file should already exist in ../supermon/astdb.txt or /var/log/asterisk/astdb.txt.
 If the file is not found it will be automatically downloaded into the allscan directory.
 AllScan shows the status of these files and their last modification times in the status messages box (below the Favorites Table).
-2. **allmon.ini**: This defines your node number(s) and the Asterisk Manager credentials.
-It can usually be found in any of the following locations: ../supermon/allmon.ini, /etc/asterisk/allmon.ini.php, ../allmon2/allmon.ini.php, or /etc/allmon3/allmon3.ini.
-AllScan will search those locations in that order and use the first file found.
-If you see connection/stats error messages check those file locations and verify they have the correct data.
-If you have multiple Nodes defined in allmon.ini, AllScan will use the first Node# in the file.
-(A future version of AllScan may support multiple Node#s.)
-You can also place an allmon.ini file in AllScan's web root folder, which will take precedence over other file locations.
-3. **global.inc**: Cfg file in the supermon directory with user settings such as your name, call sign, node title, etc. AllScan will automatically import the following variables from global.inc if found: $CALL, $LOCATION, and $TITLE2.
+2. **global.inc**: Cfg file in the supermon directory with user settings such as your name, call sign, node title, etc. AllScan will automatically import the following variables from global.inc if found: $CALL, $LOCATION, and $TITLE2.
 Otherwise you will be prompted to enter them after first setting up AllScan.
 The Call Sign and Location parameters are shown in the AllScan Page Header, and the Node Title parameter is shown in the Connection Status Table header.
-4. **favorites.ini**: The favorites file can be found in the supermon directory or in the allscan directory.
+3. **favorites.ini**: The favorites file can be found in the supermon directory or in the allscan directory.
 Or if you have the file somewhere else (eg. ../supermon2/) you can set that location in the 'Favorites.ini Locations' Cfgs Parameter.
 A sample favorites file is also included.

 All AllScan Cfg parameters can be viewed and set on the Cfgs page if you are logged in as an Admin user.
 Just click the 'Cfgs' link and all Cfgs are then shown along with an Edit form.